-- 1. Select the policy of your choice in Policies. - In the general panel of the policy, click on Import and choose the .cab file of the rule set(s) that you want to import.
+- 1. Double-click on the policy of your choice in Policies. - 2.
+In the general panel of the policy, click on Import and choose the .cab file of the rule set(s) that you want to import.

 Importing an existing rule set will automatically create a new version of this set.
 If it is a built-in rule set, it will create a new version only if it does not already exist.